July 26, 2016

-Well-meaning people and organizations tend to make a small set of similar mistakes that doom their investments in technology.
+Well-meaning people and organizations tend to make a small set of similar mistakes that doom their investments in technology for development.
 These common mistakes can include the development of a new product without first researching the needs of the community for which it is intended, installing infrastructure in a community without assuring a means of maintaining and repairing it, or introducing new hardware to a community and then leaving with no commitment to long-term follow up.
 Development professionals are familiar with those and other mistakes, and their field is rife with examples.

 In a common scenario, a group in the United States sets out to help a community in a developing country with its water treatment.
 To do that, they identify a community, find or make a water treatment product and then install it.
 That amounts to a ‘dead end’ and it is often repeated, says Daniele Lantagne, a Civil and Environmental Engineering Professor at Tufts University in Medford, Massachusetts.

 “This type of implementation does not take into account local water quality, water treatment technology selection, the community knowledge, attitudes, and practices around water, the desire (or lack of it) of the community for water treatment, and the necessary behavior change communication.
 It been shown again and again to be ineffective” Lantagne says.

 The knowledge platforms mentioned in this report have the potential to prevent these kinds of mistakes.
 Engineering for Change offers an introductory course in the design and delivery of global development technology,monthly webinars with experts, and expert interviews and in-depth investigation and analysis.